Five-Pagoda Temple & Ten Thousand Huayan Scriptures Pagoda

 Ten Thousand Huayan Scriptures Pagoda

-Built in the Liao Dynasty (916-1125), the Ten Thousand Huayan Scriptures Pagoda (Wanbu Huayanjing Pagoda) is located in the east suburbs about 17 kilometers (11miles) from Hohhot City.
+Built in the Liao Dynasty (916-1125), the Ten Thousand Huayan Scriptures Pagoda (Wanbu Huayanjing Pagoda) is located in the east suburbs about 17 kilometers (11miles) from downtown of Hohhot, and 5.5 kilometers (3.5 miles) from Hohhot Airport.
 Legend says that about ten thousand volumes of the Huayan Buddhist Scripture once were kept in it, hence its name.
 Due to its white surface, the pagoda is also called the White Pagoda.
 In 1982, the site became a national key cultural relic site.

 With a height of 55 meters (180 feet), the pagoda is a seven-tier octagonal brick and wood structure.
 In order to survive earthquakes, many wooden stakes were wedged in the walls to reinforce the structure.
 Each story of the pagoda consists of the exterior wall, the interior wall and the cloister between them.
 A spiral staircase connects the stories together and leads to the top of the pagoda.
 Bronze mirrors are embedded under the eaves of each side of the pagoda.
 Wind bells hang on the ceiling of the corner of each story and on the rafter of the seventh tier.
 Approaching the pagoda, visitors can see the bronze mirrors gleaming under the sun and hear the euphonious sound of the wind bells.